-The standard, which is still in the draft revision stage, suggests uniform practices for managing Legionella and the prevention of Legionellosis.
-It covers potable water systems, cooling towers, evaporative condensers, whirlpool spas, decorative fountains and other water features, aerosol-generating air coolers, humidifiers and washers.
+The standard, recommends uniform practices for managing Legionella and the prevention of Legionellosis.
+It covers the bacteria that cause Legionnaires’ in the water supply, including potable water systems, cooling towers, evaporative condensers, whirlpool spas, decorative fountains and other water features, aerosol-generating air coolers, humidifiers and washers.

 In addition to most healthcare facilities, it may apply to buildings with: